Know before you go

 Grazing animalsCattle in autumn and winter.

-The reserve is accessed via a public footpath from Cumwhinton Village signed to Wetheral Shield which crosses a field to the railway line (0.7km/0.4 miles from public road).
+Quarry Banks nature reserve is accessed via a public footpath from Cumwhinton village signed to Wetheral Shield, which crosses a field to the railway line (0.7km/0.4 miles from public road).
 At the railway line turn right for the reserve.

-Paths on reserve have some steep slopes and steps.
+The path around the reserve has some steep slopes with steps.

 When to visit

 Opening timesOpen all year round

 - Bluebells, wood anemone, wood-sorrel and violets brighten the woodland in April and May